 There’s no place like Sighisoara if you wish to step back in time to the medieval centuries when the Transylvanian Saxons settled central Romania, and when legendary princes like Vlad the Impaler were making history in the battle against the Ottoman Empire.
 With its dazzling well-preserved architecture and fortifications, Sighisoara is one of the most beautiful and authentic small medieval towns in Europe, also part of the UNESCO World Heritage Sites for its ‘outstanding testimony to the culture of the Transylvanian Saxons’.

 Due to its geographical position, Sighisoara was for many centuries an important commercial and strategic point of Central Europe.
 It is also one of the seven fortified citadels the Transylvanian Saxons built after their settlement in this region starting with the 12th century.
 Attested at the end of the 13th century under the German name Schespurch, Sighisoara rapidly developed into a powerful economic and commercial center due to its many craftsmen and tradesmen that fortified the settlement with 14 towers and five artillery bastions in the coming centuries against Ottoman invasions.

-Each guild took responsibility for the maintenance and defense of one tower named after their craftsmanship, like the Blacksmiths Tower, and Sighisoara became the second political center of Transylvania during the 15th century.
-During this century, its Romanian name of Sighisoara is first mentioned in a document by Prince Vlad Dracul, the ruler of the territory south from the Carpathians and the father of Vlad the Impaler who was born here.
+During the violent 15th century, Sighisoara became the second political center of Transylvania, after Sibiu.
+During this century, its Romanian name of Sighisoara was first mentioned in a document by Prince Vlad Dracul, the ruler of the territory south from the Carpathians and the father of Vlad the Impaler who was born here.
 While we know this for a fact, there is no actual historical proof of the house where he was born, don’t get fooled by the local ‘house of Dracula’ attraction.

 You can find most of the medieval attractions of the town in the area of Sighisoara Citadel, located on a hill above the Lower Town.
 The Upper Town is, in fact, the part included on the UNESCO Heritage List with hundreds of houses more than 300 years old.

 The Clock Tower